aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 The problem of endowing machines with Common Sense, is arguably at the core of designing a truly general AI system, not just a very efficient yet specialized problem solver, but rather: a system that can stand its ground, even in an unprecedented scenario.
 Moreover, unpredictable scenarios (as Brachman and Levesque remind us in their book, and as Nassim Taleb (1960-) reminds us in his 2007 book "The Black Swan") happen much more often than we might think: there are so many unknowns in the real world, that the likelihood of a random bizarre event happening is much higher than the likelihood of any specific kind of bizarre event taken singularily.

-== Common Sense and Natural Language

-Of specific interest to us is the fact that cracking the problem of Common Sense is also an important step in achieving a complete understanding of natural language.
-Natural language, as we know, is highly context dependent; even in short sentences such as the example made in the book by Brachman and Levesque: "The large ball crashed through the table because _it_ was made of steel", resolving the referent of the pronoun "it" (the ball), necessitates some generic knowledge of the world: namely that tables are usually made out of wood, and that steel is a heavier material than wood.
-Were the sentence to change to: "The large ball crashed through the table because _it_ was made of *wood*", then "it" would naturally refer to the table, not the ball.

-== The issue of Creativity
+== The Issue of Creativity

-Since the issue of natural language was brought up, we thought to suggest a parallel between the problem of Common Sense in AI, and the somewhat related issue of "Creativity" in linguisitc expression and other areas of human endeavor.
+We want to suggest a parallel between the problem of Common Sense in AI, and the somewhat related issue of "Creativity" in linguisitc expression and other areas of human endeavor.
 Philosopher Fred D'Agostino (1946-) discusses Chomsky's views on human creativity in his paper from 1984 "Chomsky on Creativity" @d1984chomsky.

 Chomsky draws inspiration from his pioneering work in linguistics to arrive at a more general notion of human creativity.
 The speaker of any language regularily builds or grasps the meaning of a sentence he may be looking at for the first time in his or her life; this is an example of what Chomsky calls linguistic productivity.